dmitriz/api-testing/README.md

 1. A Node.js Express API server that simulates the OpenAI Assistants API for testing
 2. API testing using Postman collections and Newman CLI runner
-3. A complete OpenAI Assistants API client with full error handling and comprehensive functionality
+3. An OpenAI Assistants API client that demonstrates key interactions including assistant creation, thread management, messaging, and run execution with appropriate error handling
 4. Jest-based unit testing with mocks to validate client behavior

 ## Getting Started